daleghent/nina/CONTRIBUTING.md

 ### Versioning in N.I.N.A.

-N.I.N.A. utilizes the versioning scheme MAJOR.MINOR.PATCH.KIND|BUILDNRXXX
+N.I.N.A. utilizes the versioning scheme MAJOR.MINOR.PATCH.CHANNEL|BUILDNRXXX
 There is currently no automation used and versions are maintained manually.

 MAJOR version increases for big changes, like changing technologies etc.